Working together to address food insecurity in high-risk populations

 Winona Wellbeing Collaborative (WWC)

 The Winona Wellbeing Collaborative (WWC) serves as the governance body of the Winona Community HUB (HUB), a community-based care coordination program supported by collaborating organizations.
 The HUB addresses the complex needs of families experiencing financial and food insecurity to ensure they have the resources they need to achieve the best health outcomes possible.
-The mission of the Winona Wellbeing Collaborative is to connect people in Winona to the resources they need to live their best lives.
-Active WWC partners include:
+The mission of the Winona Wellbeing Collaborative connects people in Winona to resources they need to live their best lives.
+Active WWC partners include: Winona Health, Winona County Human Services, Winona Volunteer Services (Winona’s food and emergency services nonprofit), Project FINE (Winona’s immigrant services non-profit), Winona Area Public Schools, Live Well Winona, and Bluff Country Co-op.
+There are further community partners in-waiting and ready to engage as WWC’s reach grows.